EllaKoresh/EllaKoresh/README.md

 - 👋 Hi, I’m @EllaKoresh
 - for all my group members, please try to find the lates version to work with and update ur progress.
+- press on "Software-engineering-final-project", and download the project

 <!---
 EllaKoresh/EllaKoresh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.